Fzwael/angular-bdd/README.md

 ### Angular application

 We will start first by creating a simple Angular counter app.
-We will do so just by changing the app component of the deault app generated with the [angular cli](https://cli.angular.io/) via the command `ng new angular-bdd` to the following:
+We will do so just by changing the app component of the default app generated with the [angular cli](https://cli.angular.io/) via the command `ng new angular-bdd` to the following:

 ``` html
 <h3 id="counter">{{ counter }}</h3>